Wyoming Cowboys take a step forward in QB competition, lose RB to injury

 Redshirt freshmen Emmanuel Pregon and Caden Barnett are also on the cusp of getting on the field this fall with Walsh.

-The head coach needs to more of a sample size before feeling good about an eight-man rotation.
+The head coach admitted he needs more of a sample size before feeling good about an eight-man rotation.

 “It’s going to take more than five.
 Typically, at that position there’s some injuries that occur during the course of the year.
 We feel pretty good about seven, we’d like to come up with eight,” Bohl said.
 “The eighth guy is out there in the abyss.
 He’s out there, I just don’t know where he is.
 I just hope he comes pretty soon, but right now he ain’t there yet.”